Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 If you already have a working Nightscout on Heroku, there is no rush to switch to this now.

 You will need a credit card to set up billing.
-The hope is that this will be free.
+The hope is that this will be free and this guide will be updated as soon as we can confirm.
 Regardless, a credit card is required.
 If you have a follower who is in Australia or China, the data traffic from your server to them will not qualify for Free Tier as you can see in Free Tier details below.

 The screenshots have been created from a computer.
 It may be difficult to follow on a mobile device.